aitournament/snake_web/book/src/game_rules.md

 # Game Rules

 Each player controls a team of snakes, controlled by a WASM file.
 Two teams compete at a time.
-The first team to lose all snakes loses.
+The last player remaining in the game wins.
 If both teams lose their last snake on the same CPU cycle, the game is a tie.

 The game rules are designed to ensure games will end in a finite amount of time.